f-fraysse/lab_mocap/memory-bank/techContext.md

    - Part of the OpenMMLab ecosystem
    - State-of-the-art models for object detection and pose estimation
    - Accessed through RTMlib Python package

-2. **Ultralytics YOLO (Alternative Implementation)**
-   - YOLOv8/YOLO11 models for object detection and pose estimation
-   - Python API for easy integration
+   - Modified for batch processing optimization
-   - Explored as an alternative to RTMDet/RTMPose

-3. **ByteTrack**
+2. **ByteTrack**
    - State-of-the-art multi-object tracking algorithm
    - Modified version included in the project repository
+   - Optimized for laboratory environment tracking

-4. **ONNX Runtime**
+3. **ONNX Runtime**
    - Cross-platform inference engine for ONNX models
    - Used with CUDA backend for GPU acceleration
+   - Enables real-time processing performance

-5. **OpenCV (cv2)**
+4. **OpenCV (cv2)**
-   - Used for video I/O, image processing, and visualization
+   - Used for RTSP stream handling, image processing, and visualization
-   - Handles frame extraction and output video generation
+   - Handles real-time frame capture and display
+   - Frame stitching for multi-camera configurations

-6. **HDF5 (h5py)**
+5. **HDF5 (h5py)**
    - Hierarchical data format for storing structured numerical data
-   - Used to store detection, tracking, and pose results
+   - Used to store detection, tracking, and pose results (optional)

 ### Programming Languages